hankso/Hundred_Steppers/README.md

 available.

 ## Attention
-- you need to define how steppers are driver with `#define driver_mode_4`(A-B-C-D) or `#define driver_mode_8`(A-AB-B-BC-C-CD-D-DA)
+- you need to define how steppers are drivered with `#define driver_mode_4`(A-B-C-D) or `#define driver_mode_8`(A-AB-B-BC-C-CD-D-DA)

 - 74HC595 pins